sosbourneQA/ims/README.md

 Coverage: SonarQube- 39.4%, Junit- 52.9%
 # Inventory Management System Project - QA Consulting

 For this project I used Google Cloud Platform (GCP), MySQL database, SonarQube, Nexus, Java, JUnit and Mockito to create an inventory management system.
-It was written in Java and packaed using the CI Server Jenkins.
+The codebase was written in Java and the project packaged and deployed using the CI Server Jenkins.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-1. Fork and clone the repo.
+1. Fork and clone the repo onto your local hard drive.
-2. Create a Maven project in Eclpise.
+2. Open the folder in your IDE as a Maven Project.
-3. Change the MySQL links.
+3. Replace the MySQL links in the IMS and the DAO classes for order, customer, item and order line with ones that point to your MySQL instance.
+This requires the External IP of the instance.

 ### Prerequisites